Dhanushonion/MLhackathon/README.md

 # MLhackathon
 Notebook for the ML hackathon
+SRN : PES1UG23AM097 , PES1UG23AM106 , PES1UG23AM095 , PES1UG23AM106

 # Intelligent Hangman Assistant (HMM + Q-Learning)

-This project implements an intelligent agent that learns to play the game of Hangman.
-The agent's "brain" is a hybrid model that combines a statistical **Hidden Markov Model (HMM)** with a **Q-Learning Reinforcement Learning (RL) agent**.
+This project implements an intelligent agent that learns to play the game of Hangman. it is hybrid model that combines a statistical **Hidden Markov Model (HMM)** with a **Q-Learning Reinforcement Learning (RL) agent**.

-The HMM provides a strong statistical "prior" by analyzing the structure of English, while the Q-Learning agent learns from game-playing experience to correct the HMM's general advice with specific, state-based knowledge.
+The HMM provides a strong statistical basis by analyzing the structure of English, while the Q-Learning agent learns from game-playing experience to correct the HMM's general advice with specific, state-based knowledge.

 ## Project Structure